replicate/cog/README.md

 $ curl -X POST localhost:8080/v1/packages/upload -F "file=@package.zip"
 ```

 where `package.zip` is a zip folder of a directory with `cog.yaml` in it.
-[There are some example repository.](https://github.com/replicate/example-models)

 This does the following:
 * Computes a content-addressable ID